 Appointments to use Special Collections must be made at least seven business days in advance by using our online reservation system.
 When requesting an appointment, use the Academy Collections database and “My Selection” to create and submit a list of the specific files you would like to access.
 Advance appointments are always required; Special Collections material is not available on a walk-in basis.

 The number of appointments available each day is limited.
 Please schedule your appointment as far in advance as possible.
 If you need to cancel or reschedule, please message firstname.lastname@example.org.
 Failure to appear and lack of prior notification will result in all materials being refiled; a new appointment will be required.

 For general questions about Special Collections or if you wish to discuss your project with the Special Collections Research Archivist, please send a message to the department email at the bottom of the page.

 Use and Handling of Manuscript Materials

-Use of all Special Collections manuscript materials is coordinated by the Special Collections service desk.
+Use of all Special Collections manuscript materials is coordinated by the Special Collections Desk.
 You must leave your library card at this desk whenever you are working with Special Collections materials.
-All materials must be used at the tables designated for Special Collections, and may not be taken into the DeMille Reading Room.
-Except under special circumstances, only one folder or file of material may be used at a time.
-It is extremely important that each item be handled with care, and that you keep the materials within each folder in order at all times.
+All such material must be viewed in the Hepburn Reading Room and may not be taken into the DeMille Reading Room.
+Only one folder or file of material may be used at a time.
+Each item must be handled with care and the materials within each folder must be kept in their original order.

 Rights and Permissions

 With the exception of Academy Awards or other Academy-related materials, the Academy does not claim legal rights for publication or other types of commercial use or reproduction of materials in its holdings.
-As a researcher, you are responsible for obtaining all necessary rights, licenses, or permissions from the appropriate companies or individuals regarding any information or images obtained from the library.
+The researcher is responsible for obtaining all necessary rights, licenses, or permissions from the appropriate companies or individuals regarding any information or images obtained from the library.

 Special Collections Department